Written by Paul Haggis and Bobby Moresco

 (Written in 2006.
 I didn’t want to rewrite any of my thoughts from then)

-Directed by Paul Haggis, Crash is a look at a slice of life and the effects of race in Los Angeles during a 36 hour period.
-The opening scene is also the closing scene and how the two people present there managed to get to that point is shown in something of a flashback as the lives of residents of the city of various races and socio-economic status are shown.
+Directed by Paul Haggis, Crash is a look at a slice of life and the effects of race in Los Angeles during a 36-hour period.
+The opening scene is also the closing scene and how the two people present there managed to get to that point is shown in something of a flashback as the lives of residents of the city of various races and socioeconomic statuses are shown.

 Don Cheadle is Graham Waters, an LAPD detective with a bright future.
 His girlfriend Ria (portrayed by Jennifer Esposito) is Hispanic.
 He comes from a crack-addicted mother (portrayed by Beverly Todd) and a brother, Peter (portrayed by Larenz Tate) who too often falls on the other side of the law as well.

 Matt Dillon is John Ryan, a racist LAPD beat officer who’s been on the force for many years.
 He’s got a rookie partner, Tom Hansen (portrayed by Ryan Phillipe).
 One night they stop an African-American television producer and his wife in an incident that makes Phillipe uncomfortable.